zhbh/imark-frontend/README.md

 bun dev
 ```

-Open [http://localhost:3008](http://localhost:3008) with your browser to see the result.
+Open [http://localhost:3008](http://localhost:3008) to your browser to view the website.